Honda Factory Trike

 Now, only is Harley would produce an independent suspension trike.

 Second, Harley literally used the existing front half of an existing product (Harley Ultra) and initially used Lehman to install a very basic, bare bones, solid axle back half (of Harley's design and manufacture).
-Comparatively speaking, in stock form, it is low-cost solution, with what some would say has a poor ride quality, it runs hot, it steers hard, but is says Harley-Davidson on the tank and what owner group is more loyal to a brand than Harley-Davidson owners?
+Comparatively speaking, in stock form, it is low-cost solution, with what some would say has a poor ride quality (when compared to the current IRS trike conversions), it runs hot, it steers harder, but is says Harley-Davidson on the tank and what owner group is more loyal to a brand than Harley-Davidson owners?
 They just have to spend thousands to make them more usable and comfortable.
 How many "What did you do to your Tri-Glide or "What did you do to you Freewheeler today" posts are there?

-Honda being Honda would never use Harley's use of a bolt-on rear end.... and if they did, why would anyone pay a premium for what they can already get from CSC or Roadsmith, which are well proven machines.
+Honda being Honda would never use Harley's use approach of a bolt-on, solid axle rear end.... and if they did, why would anyone pay a premium for what they can already get from CSC or Roadsmith, which are well proven machines.
 I suspect that Honda would almost certainly base their trike on a new, trike specific frame.

 And last, you can't ignore the obvious fact that Honda is already making massive money on the very strong sales of Goldwing DCTs currently being converted to trikes.
 It ain't gonna happen.